pacaunt/typst-presentate/README.md

 As you can see, the power of function-based implementation allows users to *modify* anything, even the label so that we can reference through slides!.
+Currently, only element function counters are frozen through subslides, and it cannot detect manual updates of the original counters.

 ## List of all functions
+- `presentate-slide(steps: 1, func)`
+  - `steps` : an integer indicates the number of subslides needed.
 - `presentate-config(handout: false, drafted: false, theme: it => it, ..args)`
+  - `handout` : if set to `true`, only the last subslide is printed.
+  - `drafted` : if set to `true`, there will be a transparent number printed on each subslides to indicate current subslide number.
+  - `theme` : is a function for theme system (for further implementation).
 - `pause(self, func)`
 - `only(self, ..when, from: none, hider: it => none, func)`
 - `uncover(self, ..when, from: none, hider: hide, func)`